First flight of Boeing's 777X set for Thursday: sources - RFI

 There have been 340 orders for the 777X, mostly from giants such as Emirates, Lufthansa, Cathay Pacific, Singapore Airlines and Qatar Airways.
 The plane is a rival option to the Airbus A350.

-Boeing is now targeting early 2021 for first commercial deliveries of the plane, later than the mid-2020 timeframe previously targeted.
+Boeing is now pointing to early 2021 for first commercial deliveries of the plane, later than the mid-2020 timeframe previously targeted.

 Development of the long-range aircraft, which can take between 384 and 426 passengers, hit a snag in September when the fuselage of the plane split during a stress test.